 It can be difficult to choose a new monitor, as they vary greatly in size, shape, and performance.
 There are different types of monitors depending on how you plan on using it, and there is no catch-all monitor that is perfect for everyone, but some monitors are more versatile than others.
 From ultrawide office monitors to high-performance gaming monitors, there is something for everyone on this list.

-The LG 27UK650 is the best computer monitor that we have reviewed so far, considering size and price.
-It is a very good 27" monitor that is great for pretty much any use.
+The LG 27UK650 is the best monitor that we have reviewed so far, considering size and price.
+It's a very good 27" monitor that is great for pretty much any use.
 It has an excellent 4k resolution, great for multitasking or for a more immersive gaming experience.
 It has wide viewing angles, so you get an accurate image even when you're not sitting directly in front of it.

-The LG 27UK650 isn't perfect, though.
+This monitor isn't perfect, though.
 It supports HDR, but it can't get very bright in HDR and doesn't have a wide color gamut, so HDR content won't look as good as it should.
 It also doesn't look as good in a dark room due to the mediocre contrast ratio and sub-par black uniformity.
 Overall, though, it is a very good, versatile, 4k monitor that should please most people.

 The Dell U3818DW is the best computer monitor for office use that we've tested so far.
 It has a huge 38" screen and an excellent 3840x1600 resolution that is excellent for multitasking.
-It also has a unique set of convenient connections that allow you to connect and work on two computers at once, without any additional equipment, even with just one keyboard and mouse.
+It also has a unique set of convenient connections that allow you to connect and work on two computers at once without any additional equipment, with just one keyboard and mouse.

 It delivers decent picture quality overall.
 It has great viewing angles, so you can share your work with a nearby coworker without having to swap seats or move your screen.
 It also has a good stand that can be easily adjusted to an optimal viewing position, and it gets bright enough to handle glare in a bright office.
 Unfortunately, it doesn't look as good in a dark room.

-In addition, the U3818DW has only decent motion handling, so it isn't as good for gaming.
+In addition, this monitor has only decent motion handling, so it isn't as good for gaming.
 Fast-moving objects aren't very clear, as it has a slightly higher-than-average response time, and there is some motion smearing due to the monitor's severe overshoot.
 Some gamers will be disappointed by the simple 60Hz refresh rate and lack of variable refresh rate technology like FreeSync.
 Overall, though, it is a great office monitor that should please most people.

 The Dell U2518D is the best PC monitor in the budget category that we've reviewed so far.
 It is a very good, versatile monitor with a great stand, good picture quality, and excellent response time.
-It has a great 1440p resolution that strikes a good balance between an ordinary 1080p monitor, and the higher performance requirements of a 4k screen.
+It has a great 1440p resolution that strikes a good balance between an ordinary 1080p monitor and the higher performance requirements of a 4k screen.
 Despite the budget price, it has the same great stand and good build quality found on the majority of Dell monitors, which is great.

-Our recommendations are based on what we think are the best monitors currently available.
+Our recommendations are based on what we think are the best computer monitors currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.